damianhakert/damianhakert.github.io/source/posts/2016-09-07-gitlab-special-event.html.md

 categories: GitLab
 image_title: '/images/default-blog-image.png'
 twitter_image:
-description: "Tune in Tuesday, September 13th at 1pm ET - 10am PT - for a special live event with GitLab CEO Sid Sijbrandij"
+description: "Tune in Tuesday, September 13th at 1pm ET / 5pm GMT for a special live event with GitLab CEO Sid Sijbrandij"
 ---

 The world of software development is changing.